user profile avatar

 Bio

 Hi!
-I am Gabriela Ramirez, I am a student at Immokalee High School.
-My ultimate goal of my career is to not isolate myself; but to pursue an activity; and to incorporate my many varied interests into one common objective ; helping others.
+I am Gabriela Ramirez, I am a graduate at Immokalee High School.
+I am continuing my education by attending a post secondary institution at Arcadia University.
+My ultimate goal of my career is to not isolate myself; but to pursue an activity; and incorporate my many varied interests into one common objective ; helping others.
 Coming from a background of always traveling from state to state, I noticed I enjoyed traveling to such places despite it not being for leisure but for harvest work.
-It has come to a passion of mines of choosing a travel nurse career and helping the less fortunate.
+It has come to a passion of mines of choosing a health care career and obtaining my degree in a way that I will help others and especially giving back to local communities.

 Education